-Please comment on your current meeting structure.
-Have You: - invited non-diamide company members to attend your country meetings?:YES - merged with your country IRAC or Crop Life organization?: YES
+- Please comment on your current meeting structure.
+Have You: - invited non-diamide company members to attend your country meetings?:YES - if you have done any of these...how is the new structure/process working out??

 Microsoft Word 7 - 2003 Documen